-2. Small product ecosystem: Another disadvantage of the Thunderbolt interface is the relatively small size of product ecosystem.
+2. Small product ecosystem: Another disadvantage of the Thunderbolt interface is the relatively small size of the product ecosystem.
 There are few and not to mention, expensive peripherals and devices manufactured to take advantage of Thunderbolt such as the 12-inch MacBook and MacBook Pro from Apple.

 The introduction of Thunderbolt 3 further limits the existing product ecosystem.
 Thus, unlike the standard USB interface or FireWire, it is safe to say that Thunderbolt is not developed and deployed for average or general users.

 3. Expensive: Cost is another disadvantage of Thunderbolt.
 The cable can cost ten times as much as a standard USB cable while computers that support the hardware interface are generally sold under the mid-tier to top-tier price range.